ReactiveX/RxSwift/Documentation/GettingStarted.md

 If a sequence terminates in finite time, not calling `dispose` or not using `addDisposableTo(disposeBag)` won't cause any permanent resource leaks, but those resources will be used until sequence completes in some way (finishes producing elements or error happens).

-If a sequence doesn't terminate in some way, resources will be allocated permanently unless `dispose` is being called manually, automatically inside of a `disposeBag`, `scopedDispose`, `takeUntil` or some other way.
+If a sequence doesn't terminate in some way, resources will be allocated permanently unless `dispose` is being called manually, automatically inside of a `disposeBag`, `takeUntil` or some other way.

-**Using dispose bags, scoped dispose or `takeUntil` operator are all robust ways of making sure resources are cleaned up and we recommend using them in production even though sequence will terminate in finite time.**
+**Using dispose bags or `takeUntil` operator is a robust way of making sure resources are cleaned up and we recommend using them in production even though sequence will terminate in finite time.**

 In case you are curious why `ErrorType` isn't generic, you can find explanation [here](DesignRationale.md#why-error-type-isnt-generic).